Larinioides sclopetarius: Glands and toxins

 L. sclopetarius secretes anti-adhesive compounds that prevent its legs from sticking to their capture-threads.
 The mechanism for how these spiders develop and secrete this protection is currently unknown.

 Protandry

 Male spiders exhibit protandry.
 The benefits for this behavior are unknown; the number of females able to breed throughout the year is relatively constant.
 Other factors that encourage protandry such as mate guarding and time of mating were not seen in L. sclopetarius.

-Enemies
+Predators

 Phalacrotophora epeirae is one predator that consumes L. sclopetarius eggs.

 Trypoxylon attenuatum is a species of spider hunting wasp exhibited to hunt L. sclopetarius.
 These wasps are normally found in Southern Europe and prey on both foraging and sedentary spiders.
 T. attenuatum will paralyze spiders and bring them back to their nests.
 Once at the nest, L. sclopetarius may have an egg laid in it and serve as a food source for the wasp's larvae.